 No matter how rapid the arrival of professional emergency responders, bystanders will always be first on the scene.
-A person who is bleeding can die from blood loss within five minutes, so quickly stopping the bleeding is critical.
-Those nearest to someone with life threatening injuries are best positioned to provide immediate care if they are equipped with the appropriate training and resources.
+A bleeding person can die from blood loss within five minutes, so quickly stopping the bleeding is critical.
+Those near someone with life-threatening injuries are best positioned to provide immediate care if equipped with the appropriate training and resources.

 What’s Happening Now

 The Stop the Bleed initiative brought together a number of Federal agencies, non-profit organizations, and corporations to develop and disseminate resources to train the public in bleeding control.